UNCOVER THE MYSTERIES

 SCIENTISTS IN THE HOUSE

 Every year, we bring renowned life science scholars to campus to share their discoveries – and their journeys – with students.
-Recent speakers for the Keiser Distinguished Lectureship in Life Sciences have included Renee Pera, an internationally recognized stem cell scientist, and Dr. Sharon Norton, director of development for the Mathile Institute for the Advancement of Human Nutrition.
+Recent speakers for the Keiser Distinguished Lectureship in Life Sciences have included Renee Pera, an internationally recognized stem cell scientist, and David Quammen, a noted science writer describing the impact of viruses in a globalized world.

 Molecular biology is an excellent field for anyone interested in medicine, research or a career that blends the two.
 So many advances in medicine today stem directly from the field of molecular biology.
 I enjoy the opportunity to work with new people every day.
 The connection that a doctor can make with a patient and his or her family is an incredible privilege.